 Our support troops include people in the Nazarene Missions International office who produce Global Awareness materials, coordinate prayer support, and facilitate fund-raising.
 Through mission education programs they encourage children and young people to consider the missionary call.

-Another support person provided by World Evangelism Fund is the World Mission finance manager.
+Another support person provided by World Evangelism Fund is the Global Mission finance manager.
 He gets finances to the field.
 He makes certain that full accounting is given for every dollar.
 One of his assistants helps missionaries prepare their income tax returns.
 Others process visa applications and ship equipment and supplies.
 These people all help make the missionary on the field as productive as possible.
 We might call support people our "Acts 6 missionaries."

 RADIO, TELEVISION.
 World Evangelism Fund helps to fund Nazarene radio broadcasts around the world.
 We now produce regular programming in 40 languages and dialects.
 Fifteen hundred stations carry these programs to listeners in almost 100 countries, some of them closed to missionaries.
 Some of the needed funds come from the annual NMI World Evangelism Broadcast offering.
 That annual June offering now brings in nearly $750,000.
 While that's a substantial sum, it's not enough.
-So World Evangelism Fund adds additional funds. [ promoting June offering ]
+So World Evangelism Fund adds additional funds. [ promoting a June offering ]

 Radio is only part of what we're doing in electronic communications media, however.
 World Evangelism Fund enables us to produce outreach, training, and publicity materials in media formats ranging from audio cassettes to video productions.

 LITERATURE.
 The Church of the Nazarene works in almost 100 languages.
 Nazarenes speaking each of these languages need good holiness literature.
 We publish books, Sunday School literature, tracts, and magazines in languages whose names I can't even pronounce.
 In some languages we don't yet have a lot of churches and members.
 Therefore, sales are limited.
 To keep prices affordable, literature production must be subsidized.
-World Evangelism Fund picks up that subsidy tab. [ ministry languages ]
+World Evangelism Fund picks up that subsidy tab.

 NATIONAL LEADERSHIP.
 I often get asked: "What did you do as a missionary?
 Did you pastor a church?"